Vollkorn01/Deep-Learning-Fitness-Exercise-Correction-Keras/README.md

 5. Combine labels from 3. to dataframe from 1. to the final training dataset (file: combineDataSets.py)
 6. Standardize, Remove NaN's and split into train and testset (included in ANN.ipynb)

+We even did data augmentation to increase the size of the data set by flipping and rotating the keypoints.
+However, time was too restricted to implement it into the training dataset.

 ## Architecture